-Sherry W. Goodill, PhD, is clinical professor and current chair of the Department of Creative Arts Therapies at Drexel University.
+Sherry W. Goodill, PhD, is clinical professor emerita and former chair of the Department of Creative Arts Therapies at Drexel University.
 She is a board-certified dance/movement therapist, a national certified counselor and a licensed professional counselor (PA).
-She teaches in the Dance/Movement Therapy and Counseling MA program as well as the PHD program in Creative Arts Therapies, and her courses focus on research, assessment and medical dance/movement therapy.
+She taught in the Dance/Movement Therapy and Counseling MA program as well as the PhD program in Creative Arts Therapies, and her courses focused on research, assessment and medical dance/movement therapy.
 She is a past-president of the American Dance Therapy Association (ADTA) and served on the board of directors of the ADTA for 19 years.
 Goodill has been working as a dance/movement therapist and educator since 1980, including international teaching engagements and collaborations in Israel, South Korea, England, Australia, Germany and Belgium.
 Her 2005 book, An Introduction to Medical Dance/Movement Therapy: Health Care in Motion (Hatchette), has supported the application and global growth of dance/movement therapy programming for people living with primary medical conditions.
 In addition to her teaching and administrative work, Goodill serves on the editorial board of the journal Arts in Psychotherapy and as an occasional consultant to the National Endowment for the Arts Creative Forces program.

 - Phi Beta Kappa, member, inducted 1978

 - Alpha Eta Society, member, inducted 1995

 - Psi Chi (National Honor Society for Psychology), inducted 1978

 - 1995 Educators Recognition Award, American Dance Therapy Association.

 - 2016 Honorary Lecturer for the Marian Chace Foundation of the American Dance Therapy Association.

 - 2018 President’s Award.
 American Dance Therapy Association.
 Recognizing lead role in the ADTA Practice Analysis and Member Survey project.